 Carson House, Marion

 If these walls could talk!
 In the early 1800s, the local gold rush drew people from across the country.
 In fact, the gold rush made Carson's son a millionaire.
-The house was the social and governmental center with many important meetings and decisions - including the formation of McDowell County.
-The museum is a stop on the Civil War Trail as Union Gen. George Stoneman's cavalry raiders skirmished with home guards on April 19, 1865, plundering the home.
-During the 1900s, the house went through many owners and renters.
-Thankfully, some local ladies saved the home in the 1960s and opened it as a regional history museum.
+The house was the location of meetings to decide on the formation of McDowell County.
+The museum is a stop on the Civil War Trail as Union Gen. George Stoneman's cavalry raiders skirmished with home guards on April 19, 1865 During the 1900s, the house went through many owners and renters.
+Thankfully, some local residents saved the home in the 1960s and opened it as a regional history museum.

 Carson House, Marion, Bedroom